Visitors

 If you currently have a Community CUID in your possession, please do not apply for a new one.
 If the expiration date on your Community CUID has not passed but your access and/or borrowing privileges have expired, please contact the Library Information Office directly to renew your privileges.
 The following people are eligible to apply for a Community CUID:

-- Alumni of Columbia University, not including Barnard or Teachers College (free)
+• Alumni of Columbia University, not including Barnard or Teachers College (free + $10 shipping)

-- Spouses and domestic partners of Columbia University students ($20)
+• Spouses and domestic partners of Columbia University students ($20 + $10 shipping)

-- Consortial partners, including MaRLI, 2CUL, and Borrow Direct Plus (free)
+• Consortial partners, including MaRLI, 2CUL, and Borrow Direct Plus (free + $10 shipping)

-- Jewish Theological Seminary faculty and students ($20)
+• Jewish Theological Seminary faculty and students ($20 + $10 shipping)

-The Library Information Office offers walk-ins for CUID production during our drop-in hours on Thursdays, 1pm - 3pm.
-These drop-in hours are first come, first served.
-We are unable to accommodate walk-ins outside of these hours; thank you for your understanding.
+If you do not want your card to be mailed to you, the Library Information Office also offers walk-ins on Mondays and Thursdays, from 2pm - 4pm.
+These walk-in hours are first come, first served.
+We are unable to accommodate any walk-ins for CUIDs outside of these hours.
+Thank you for your understanding.

 Approved visitors to the Libraries generally fall into these categories: